andreabellavia/andreabellavia.github.io/README.md

 These are some talks and presentations covering several of my current and past research activities:

-- <a href="RSA_Bellavia.pdf">Evaluating complex interactions in environmental and occupational epidemiology, HSPH, December 2019
+- <a href="RSA_Bellavia.pdf">Evaluating complex interactions in environmental and occupational epidemiology</a>, HSPH, December 2019

  - <a href="SER_talk.pdf">Integrating methods for environmental mixtures in mediation analysis</a>, SER, June 2018